Please see an extract from my

 I'm a haiku writer who feels honoured if a reader adds their own life experiences to a poem of mine, that maybe only shows half a story, in order for it to be completed by someone else.

-Complementary to negative space is my white echoes and implication article:
+Complementary to negative space is my white echoes and implication article where I talk about white paintings amongst other things:

 Anthology credits: The Humours of Haiku ISBN 978-0-9565725-4-7 (Iron Press 2012); Faces and Place ed.
 Don Baird (The Little Buddha Press 2015); naad anunaad: an anthology of contemporary international haiku ed.
 Shloka Shankar, Sanjuktaa Asopa, Kala Ramesh (India, 2016)